 2 but in these last days he has spoken to us by a Son, whom he appointed the heir of all things, through whom also he created the world.

-Any teaching that expresses or advocates any view, perspective, value, mindset, principle, or way of life that does not conform fully to Christ’s is a false, heretical, human or demonic teaching.
+Any teaching that presents, expresses or advocates any view, perspective, value, mindset, principle, or way of life that does not conform fully to that of Christ is a false, heretical, human or demonic teaching.

 Paul warns us against the doctrines of demons.